applyflow/laravel-screen-questions/README.md

 ### Validation helpers

 In most cases, you'll want to validate responses to your custom fields before saving them.
-You can do so by calling the `validateCustomFields()` function on your model:
+You can do so by calling the `validateScreenQuestions()` function on your model:

 ```php